History of cannons: Medieval Europe

+A bombard on a wheeled carriage with hingable bed.
+"Büchsenmeisterbuch", early 15th century.

+The Pumhart von Steyr from the early 15th century.
+At the turn of the 15th century most giant bombards still had comparatively short barrels.

+The Mons Meg from 1444 on a 19th-century wheeled carriage.
+Giant bombards with elongated gun barrels appeared in about 1430.

 The earliest European references to gunpowder are found in Roger Bacon's Opus Majus from 1267.

 The earliest known European depiction of a cannon appeared in a manuscript by Walter de Milemete dated to 1326.
 Although not necessarily drawn by him, known as De Nobilitatibus, sapientii et prudentiis regum (Concerning the Majesty, Wisdom, and Prudence of Kings), it displays a cannon loaded with a large arrow emerging from it and its user lowering a long stick to ignite the cannon through the touch hole.
 Another similar illustration dated to 1326 shows a darker gun being set off by a group of knights, which also featured in another work of de Milemete's, De secretis secretorum Aristotelis.
 On 11 February of that same year, the Signoria of Florence appointed two officers to obtain canones de mettallo and ammunition for the town's defense.
 In the following year a document from the Turin area recorded a certain amount was paid "for the making of a certain instrument or device made by Friar Marcello for the projection of pellets of lead."

 The pot-de-fer's bolt was probably wrapped in leather to allow greater thrusting power, it was set off through a touch hole with a heated wire.
 This weapon, and others similar, were used by both the French and English, during the Hundred Years' War, when cannons saw their first real use on the European battlefield.
 Even then, cannons were still a relatively rare weapon.
 The French raiding party that sacked and burned Southampton in 1338 brought with them a ribaudequin and 48 bolts (but only 3 pounds of gunpowder).
 By 1341 the town of Lille had a "tonnoire master", and a tonnoire was an arrow-hurling gun.
 In 1345, two iron cannons were present in Toulouse.
 In 1346 Aix-la-Chapelle too possessed iron cannons, which shot arrows (busa ferrea ad sagittandum tonitrum).
 "Ribaldis," which shot large arrows and simplistic grapeshot, were first mentioned in the English Privy Wardrobe accounts during preparations for the Battle of Crécy, between 1345 and 1346.
 The Florentine Giovanni Villani recounts their destructiveness, indicating that by the end of the battle, "the whole plain was covered by men struck down by arrows and cannon balls."
 Similar cannons were also used at the Siege of Calais, in the same year, although it was not until the 1380s that the "ribaudekin" clearly became mounted on wheels.
 By 1350 Petrarch wrote that the presence of cannons on the battlefield was 'as common and familiar as other kinds of arms'.